University of North Carolina Athletics

 Norman Shepard, Men’s Basketball, 1 – Helms Foundation (1924)

-• Carolina is tied with Arkansas for the seventh-most titles in NCAA history with 52 (13 men and 39 women).
+• Carolina has the seventh-most titles in NCAA history with 52 (13 men and 39 women).

-• As a member of the Atlantic Coast Conference, Carolina has won more NCAA championships (52) than any other university.
-Virginia is second with 35, and Duke is third with 17.
-Other current ACC institutions that have won NCAA titles as members of the ACC include Wake Forest 11, Florida State 8, Notre Dame 8, Boston College 5, NC State 5, Clemson 4, Syracuse 3, Stanford 2 and Georgia Tech 1.
+• Carolina has more NCAA championships (52) than any other university as a member of the ACC.
+Virginia is second with 37, and Duke is third with 17.
+Other current ACC institutions that have won NCAA titles as members of the ACC include Wake Forest 11, Notre Dame 10, Florida State 9, NC State 6, Boston College 5, Clemson 5, Stanford 4, Syracuse 3, and Georgia Tech 1.
 Maryland, which is no longer a member of the ACC, won 27 NCAA titles while competing in the ACC.

-• Carolina is third in NCAA history with 39 women's team championships.
-Only Stanford (67) and UCLA (45) have won more.
+• Carolina is second in NCAA history with 39 women's team championships.
+Only Stanford (58) has won more.

-• Carolina’s 50th NCAA title was won by field hockey in 2023 under first-year head coach Erin Matson, who won NCAA titles as a Tar Heel player in 2018, 2019, 2020 and 2022.
+• In 2023, field hockey won Carolina’s 50th NCAA title under first-year head coach Erin Matson, who won NCAA titles as a Tar Heel player in 2018, 2019, 2020 and 2022.
 Matson became the youngest coach in ACC history to win a national championship in any sport.

 • Carolina’s 2022 field hockey NCAA championship, in Karen Shelton’s 42nd and final season as head coach, set all-time field hockey records for the most championships by a team and head coach (10).
 Shelton led UNC to field hockey national championships in five consecutive decades (80s, 90s, 2000s, 2010s and 2020s).